 What is COPD?

-Chronic Obstructive Pulmonary Disease (COPD) is a group of diseases including Emphysema and Chronic Bronchitis, that cause airflow blockage and difficulty breaking.
+Chronic Obstructive Pulmonary Disease (COPD) is a group of diseases including Emphysema and Chronic Bronchitis, that cause airflow blockage and difficulty breathing.

 While there is no known cure for COPD, this disease can be easily managed if diagnosed and treated by your doctor.